-You probably have heard this dozens of times before but the ranking factors in both app stores are drastically different.
+You probably have heard these dozens of times before but the ranking factors in both app stores are drastically different.
 Many claims that increasing your visibility in the Play Store is easier than the App Store.

 We both agree and don’t agree with this statement.
 Firstly, it’s easier because there are fewer factors that affect your rankings and you are not limited to a 100 character long Keyword List.

 It’s harder because most of the keywords you target should be spread across your Long Description in a way that it still makes sense to someone who decides read it.